FRReinert/PyBackup/example/network_backup/README.md

 ## Done?
 Nooope!

-now you have a mapped Drive, check the tutorial [Scheduling a Windows Task](https://github.com/FRReinert/PyBackup/tree/master/example/task_manager/README.md) to learn how to schedule a backup system
+Now you have a mapped Drive, check the tutorial [Scheduling a Windows Task](https://github.com/FRReinert/PyBackup/tree/master/example/task_manager) to learn how to schedule a backup system.

 Everything you'll need to do is change the **target_folder** to the drive you have mapped!